Senator Collins has long led efforts to preserve LWCF, our nation’s most successful conservation and outdoor recreation program.

 Senator Collins has led efforts to support LWCF for more than a decade.
 In 2005, Senator Collins, along with former Senator and Interior Secretary Ken Salazar, led bipartisan efforts in the Senate to secure funding for the LWCF stateside program.

 Last year, legislation to permanently authorize LWCF was enacted with Senator Collins’ strong support.
 Additionally, Senator Collins joined a bipartisan group in introducing legislation to permanently fund LWCF at $900 million per year.
 LWCF has only been funded at its maximum authorization level of $900 million twice in its history.

 Over the last five decades, Maine has received more than $191 million in funding from LWCF.
-Examples of LWCF funding include Orbeton Stream, a Forest Legacy project in the High Peaks region of Franklin County; and the Rachel Carson National Wildlife Refuge in Wells, which Senator Collins visited last month to celebrate the reopening of the Carson Trail that had been closed due to the COVID-19 pandemic.
+Examples of LWCF funding include High Peaks - Crocker Mountain, a Forest Legacy project in Franklin County; and the Rachel Carson National Wildlife Refuge, where an undeveloped 110-acre tract along the coast in Biddeford was preserved for natural habitat and expanded recreational access.
 Of the more than 850 LWCF sites in Maine, 650 are community-based projects, from Riverside Park in Fort Kent to Haley Soccer Fields in Kittery.

 The Restore Our Parks Act, which was led by Senators King, Portman, Warner, and Alexander and co-sponsored by Senator Collins, would establish the “National Parks and Public Land Legacy Restoration Fund” to reduce the maintenance backlog at our national parks, national wildlife refuges, and national forest lands by allocating existing revenues the government receives from on and offshore energy development.
 This funding would come from 50 percent of all revenues that are not otherwise allocated and deposited into the General Treasury not to exceed $1.9 billion each year for the next five years.